NkgopolengGift/NkgopolengGift/README.md

 ![Design_and_Development](https://github.com/NkgopolengGift/NkgopolengGift/blob/main/Professional%20Technology%20LinkedIn%20Banner.jpg)
 # 💫 Hi there, I'm Gift

-Final year student in Computer Science with a passion for blending creativity and technology.
-Skilled in web development using JavaScript, HTML, and CSS.
-Experienced in building backend project with Python and Django framework.
-Knowledgeable in mobile app development using Kotlin.
-Proficient in Java and Java Enterprise Edition (JEE) for building scalable enterprise applications.
-Excited about problem-solving and software engineering challenges.<be>
+Tech enthusiast with a intense passion for technology, I’m dedicated to problem-solving and creating seamless software solutions.
+Armed with languages like Java, JavaScript, HTML, CSS, and Kotlin.
+I also have a strong command of frameworks like Django and Java Enterprise Edition (JEE) for building robust applications that meet the evolving needs of users and businesses.<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/nkgopoleng-gift-b67732275/)